sharkydog/mdns/README.md

 - Any records a `PTR` is pointing to.
 - The target of a `SRV` (an `A`, `AAAA` or both).

-If the response becomes too big, the additional records will be removed.
+If the response becomes too big, the additional records will be removed for unicast replies and sent in separate messages for multicast replies.
 Default message size is 1472 bytes, can be changed with `SharkyDog\mDNS\Socket::setPacketSize()`.
 Minimum is 12 bytes (dns message header), maximum is unbound.
 ```php
 public static function setPacketSize(int $size);
 ```

-### Message filter for the resolver (from v1.3)
+### Message filter for the resolver
 This is a callback that can filter out DNS messages before they are handled by the resolver.
 The purpose of this filter is to remove unwanted records in multi mode (`$multi == true`) or to select the exact record in single mode (`$multi == false`) instead of the first received.
 This also reflects on what additional records will be included as nothing is used from filtered out messages.